 Built by decree of the Prince of Wales in 1806, this grand venue hosts musicals, plays and operas.

-An almost 70-year-old institution and celebrity haunt, this Brightonian seafood paradise dishes up everything from Essex oysters to...
+A 70-year-old institution and celebrity haunt, this local seafood paradise dishes up everything from Essex oysters to locally caught...